'Yeh Dosti Hum Nahi Todenge': Israel greets India on Friendship Day

-New Delhi [India], Aug 4 (ANI): On International Day on Sunday, Israel greeted India in a unique manner.
+New Delhi [India], Aug 4 (ANI): On the occasion of International Friendship Day, Israel greeted India in a unique manner on Sunday.
 Israel Embassy in India tweeted: "Happy #FriendshipDay2019 India!
 May our ever-strengthening friendship & #growingpartnership touch greater heights."

 Along with the tweet, the Israel embassy attached a video clip that shows several photographs of Prime Minister Narendra Modi and his Israeli counterpart Benjamin Netanyahu shaking hands and greeting each other.
 The background song in the video is the 'Yeh dosti hum nahi todenge' song from the Bollywood flick Sholay.